-HELSINKI — Sweden’s discomfort over Russia’s long-term political and military ambitions in the Baltic Sea and High North has risen further after a senior military chief stated the Nordic state could find itself under attack "within a few years."
+HELSINKI — Sweden’s discomfort over Russia’s long-term political and military ambitions in the Baltic Sea and High North has risen further after following in the wake of an admission by a senior military chief stated that the non-aligned Nordic state could potentially find itself under attack and at war "within a few years."

-Brännström stated, in an internal military document forwarded to officers and soldiers attending the armed forces' Markstrids’ (Land Combat) conference in the sub-Arctic town of Boden, that the changed post-Cold War security landscape will require Sweden to downgrade international missions and prioritize reinforcing national defense readiness and capabilities.
+Brännström stated, in an internal military document forwarded to officers and soldiers attending the armed forces' SAF’s Markstrids’ (Land Combat) conference in the sub-Arctic town of Boden, that the changed post-Cold War security landscape in the Nordic-Baltic region will require Sweden to downgrade international missions and in order to prioritize is focus on reinforcing national defense readiness and capabilities.

 "The world situation that we are experiencing, which is clear from strategic decisions made, leads to the conclusion that we could be at war within a few years.
 For all of us in the military we must, with all the force we can marshal, implement the political decisions," Brännström wrote in the memo.

-The military chiefs’ appraisal mirrors the strategic assessment of Sweden’s political leaders, said Allan Widman, chairman of the Swedish national parliament’s Committee on Defense.
+The SAF military chiefs’ appraisal mirrors the strategic assessment of Sweden’s political leaders, said Allan Widman, chairman of the Swedish national parliament’s Committee on Defense.
+(PCoD).

 "My personal view is that the situation is now so serious that even Sweden, having enjoyed over 200 years of peace, must prepare mentally for the possibility that we will see a military conflict in our region that will also involve us," Widman said.